Conservative and Risk-Aware Offline Multi-Agent Reinforcement Learning: Problem Definition

 \section{Problem Definition}

+In this section, we describe the multi-agent setting and formulate the problem.
+This discussion will be also instrumental in introducing the necessary notation, which will be leveraged in the following section to introduce important background information.
 We consider the setting illustrated in Fig.~\ref{Online_Offline_Fig}, where $I$ agents act in a \emph{physical environment} that evolves in discrete time as a function of the agents' actions and random dynamics.
-The design of the agents' policies $\pi = \{\pi^i\}_{i=1}^I$ is carried out at a central unit -- the \emph{digital twin} (DT) in Fig. \ref{Online_Offline_Fig} -- that has only access to a fixed dataset $\mathcal{D}$, while not being able to interact with the physical system.
+The design of the agents' policies $\pi = \{\pi^i\}_{i=1}^I$ is carried out at a central unit in Fig. \ref{Online_Offline_Fig} that has only access to a fixed dataset $\mathcal{D}$, while not being able to interact with the physical system.
 The dataset $\mathcal{D}$ is collected offline by allowing the agents to act in the environment according to arbitrary, fixed, and generally unknown policies $\pi_\beta = \{\pi_\beta^i\}_{i=1}^I$.
 In this section, we describe the multi-agent setting and formulate the offline learning problem.
 Tables~\ref{Abbrev} and \ref{Notations} summarize the list of abbreviations and notations.